carlCarlson6/CamillionCodeAssignment/README.md

 ### API

+The API module defines an [express](https://expressjs.com/es/) app that acts as a presentation layer that will receive and return information to the client.
+This module is composed of four submodules, which I will describe next, plus the dependecy injector.

 ![API_diagram](img/API_diagram.jpg)

+- Server: Its mission is to initialize, configure (adding the routes, middlewares and set the port where the app will run) and initialize the API.
+- NewsRoutes: Defines the route */api/news* and the HTTP methods (GET and POST) allowed, also maps the HTTP methods to the NewsController methods that will be executed.
+- NewsController: Here lays the methods that will be executed when the HTTP methods are called and executing the services to complete the use case.
+The class AddNewsRequest, from the messages folder, is used here as a request parser to ensure that all the fields are on the request.
+- Middlewares: The functions that are executed before the HTTP methods.
+These are two, isAuthenticated and isAuthorized, the first one is applaid on both methods and the second only at the post method.
+Here will be the authentication and authorization logic, since no real authentication process is needed both functions just execute a console log.
+For simplicity both middlewares are functions but if for example the execution of service is needed we will have to extend the function to a class with a method like ExecuteMiddleware and inject the services through the constructor following the inversion of dependecy principle.

 #### Dependency Injection

-Here, the *DependyIntjection.ts* file, the interfaces are binded to its implementations and registered in the inversion of control container.
+Here, at the *DependyIntjection.ts* file, the interfaces are binded to its implementations and registered in the inversion of control container.

-The PostgreNewsRepository is injected into the AddNewsServices and GetAllNewsServices, then both of them are injected into the NewsController which will be initialized an resolved its dependencies.
-With the *injectable* on the top of the class and *inject* on the constructor parameters decorators the library knows how to resolve and where to inject the dependencies.
+The PostgreNewsRepository is injected into the AddNewsServices and GetAllNewsServices, then both of them are injected into the NewsController which will be initialized at the NewsRoutes class.
+With the decorators *injectable* on the top of the class and *inject* on the constructor parameters the library knows how to resolve and where to inject the dependencies.

 For this task I have used the [inversifyJS](http://inversify.io/) library.
-This submodule could have been located outside the API but to have some resemblance with [APS.NET Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) I wanted to keep it on the API.
+This submodule could have been located outside the API but to have some resemblance with [APS.NET Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) I wanted to keep it on here.

 ### SERVICES

 On these module we find the implementations of the service interfaces, their mission is to execute the logic or use cases of the application.

-- AddNewsService: completes and formats the data sended from the controller to be stored on the database by the repository.
+- AddNewsService: completes and formats the data, to follow the INewsEntity interface, sended from the controller to be stored on the database by the repository.
 - GetAllNewsService: uses the repository to retrieve all the news from the database.

 ![SERVICES_diagram](img/SERVICES_driagram.jpg)